 Somewhere about 57 webpages into my hapless meandering, I happened upon a comment by some anonymous being saying the blog they’ve found most helpful in their grief is ‘What’s Your Grief’.
 My small heart grew three sizes in that moment and I immediately felt, you guessed it, grateful.
 I sat back and thought how much I wished I could find words to express to you, our readers, just how humbled we are that you have opened your broken hearts to us so that we might have the opportunity to help.

-When Litsa and I started this blog we had no money (still don’t) and very little know how, but we had a hunch that we could approach grief in a way and with a style that was unique to us.
+When Litsa and I started this blog, we had no money (still don’t) and very little know-how, but we had a hunch that we could approach grief in a way and with a style that was unique to us.
 We hoped people would respond, but we had no idea if they would.
-Many days we thought – I dunno – probably not – we’re kind of weird – maybe a few people will read – that’s enough.
+Many days we thought:

 I never understood the impact that writing this blog would have on me.
 I never imagined I’d be set upon my own journey where I would learn many lessons and find greater peace and understanding for my own personal grief.
 I am not the same person I was when Litsa and I started this blog a year ago and I am so extremely grateful for that.
 My eyes have been opened to things I had never previously seen and I have felt love and connection with complete strangers.